Physicist91/uwhpsc/notes/vm.rst

 Virtual Machine for this class [2014 Edition]
 =============================================================

-.. warning::  Need to update!
-VM not yet available

 We are using a wide variety of software in this class, much of which is probably not found on your computer.
 It is all open source software (see